The Family Of Missing Connecticut Mother Jennifer Dulos Releases An Emotional Statement

 “The terrible reality is that Jennifer is still missing.
 Jennifer’s family and friends want the people of New Canaan to know how much we appreciate the ongoing efforts and actions of the New Canaan Police and the greater New Canaan community: candles, bracelets, flyers and more.
 We thank each and every one of you who is helping to keep the focus on bringing justice for Jennifer.
 Your support helps sustain us.”

 On the night that Jennifer was declared missing, a substantial amount of her blood was found on the floor of her garage.
 This caused police to believe that Jennifer was likely the victim of a surprise attack in her own home.
-If she did live through the attack, she would have still sustained significant injuries.
+If she did live through the attack, she would have sustained significant injuries.

 #EXCLUSIVE: A close friend of Jennifer Dulos spoke exclusively to Ch.
 3, three months after the New Canaan mom disappeared https://t.co/YFCKIPIMcx